Credential Stuffing – What is it & How to Protect Your Business

 Block Access of Headless Browsers

 Headless browsers, which are browsers without a graphical user interface and which control web pages through command-line interfaces instead are often used by attackers to circumvent CAPTCHA and other tools mentioned above.
 It is possible to spot attacks coming through such headless browsers, using certain scripts that they employ.
-To take extra precautions, you should block access to headless browsers altogether.
+To take extra precautions, and protect further against vulnerabilities you should block access to headless browsers altogether.

 Enforce IP Blacklisting